-We took 23 volunteers on 3 teams and worked on building 2 homes with our principal partner, the local 'Open Hands' charity.
+We took 20 volunteers on 4 teams and worked on completing houses 2 - 4 with our principal partner, the local 'Open Hands' charity in Campo Largo.
 The houses will be used to re-home families escaping from life in favelas.
-We also built 2 classrooms in Rio with our partner CADI to teach robotics and sewing to the children in favelas, giving them an alternative to a life of crime.
+We also built a multi-purpose room, kitchen and toilets in Rio with our partner CADI to teach children from the favelas a trade as an alternative to a life of crime.